Ali-Mayya/tasks_Fintech/README.md

 ---

 *Note: The provided script showcases efficient interaction with an SQLite database for managing employee records.
+# Task3: Integration with Google API

+In this Python script, we integrated with the Google Geocoding API to retrieve latitude and longitude coordinates for a given address.
+The code is organized as follows:

+## Function for Geocoding Data

+The core functionality is wrapped within the `get_geocoding_data` function, which takes the API key and address as input.
+This function sends a request to the Google Geocoding API and processes the response to extract the geocoding data (latitude and longitude).

+## API Request and Error Handling

+We used the `requests` library to make an API request to the Google Geocoding service.
+The code is designed with a try-except block to handle potential errors, such as connectivity issues or invalid API keys.
+This ensures smooth execution and user-friendliness.

+## Data Processing and Output

+After obtaining the API response, the code processes the JSON data to extract the geocoding information.
+We check the 'status' field to confirm if the request was successful.
+If the status is 'OK', we extract and print the latitude and longitude data.
+In case of an error, an appropriate error message is displayed.

+# Justification and Benefits

+The following are the benefits of the methods used in the script:

+## Function Modularity

+By encapsulating the core logic within the `get_geocoding_data` function, the code becomes more organized and modular.
+This approach enhances code readability and allows easy reuse for different addresses and API keys.

+## Ease of API Interaction

+The `requests` library simplifies making API requests, handling the complexities of HTTP communication.
+Its simple syntax and wide usage make it a suitable choice for this task.

+## Error Handling

+The try-except block ensures graceful handling of errors during API requests.
+Instead of abrupt program termination, users receive informative error messages, aiding in debugging and providing a better user experience.

+## JSON Data Processing

+The script processes the API response, which is typically in JSON format, to extract the required geocoding data.
+JSON is a lightweight and easy-to-read data interchange format, commonly used in web APIs.

+## User-Friendly Output

+The script presents the obtained geocoding data in a clear and concise format, with explicit information about the address, latitude, and longitude.
+This user-friendly approach improves script usability.

 In summary, the code effectively integrates with the Google Geocoding API, retrieves geocoding data for a specified address, and presents the results in a user-friendly manner.
 The chosen methods and organization enhance code modularity, error handling, data processing, and overall user experience when interacting with the API.